colbypexton/WebBrowserStart/README.md

 # WebBrowserStart
 Web browser start up project (Python, JSON)

 This program allows users to create and save a list of websites as playlists (stored as json files) and quickly open them in their default web browser.
-The python libraries used in this program are webbrowser, json, and os.
+The Python libraries used in this program are webbrowser, json, and os.
 The program in its current state can only be run in the terminal.

 Program Features: